cramptc/ActivityDetectionML/README.md

 **The Model**

-The model used a 3D sliding window throughout time across each of the three main input channels.
-The RESpeck device has two sensors (gyroscope and accelerometer) each giving readings for 3 axes.
+The model employed a 3D sliding window across time for each of the three main input channels.
+The RESpeck device has two sensors (gyroscope and accelerometer), each providing readings for three axes.

-The three input streams each consisted of a (75,6) tensor representing 75 readings across each sensor-axis combination from the raw data, fourier amplitudes, and smoothed differentials.
-These channels were each standardised, pushed through a couple of convolutional and pooling layers, then concatenated and sent through some affine layers, before separating out into to output classifciations.
+The three input streams consisted of a (75, 6) tensor representing 75 readings across each sensor-axis combination, derived from the raw data, Fourier amplitudes, and smoothed differentials.
+These channels were standardized, passed through several convolutional and pooling layers, then concatenated and fed into affine layers, before separating into output classifications.

-These represented the respiratory acitvity such as hyperventilating/normal breathing, and the movement such as walking/ascending stairs.
+The output classifications represented respiratory activities, such as hyperventilating or normal breathing, and physical movements, such as walking or ascending stairs.

-More details on the nature of the classification task and the models performance and architectural decisions can be found in the paper in the repository.
+More details on the nature of the classification task, the model's performance, and architectural decisions can be found in the paper available in the repository.